Faith — What Is It? Why Is It Important? How Does It Grow?

 The Bible says that every believer has a “measure of faith” otherwise they wouldn’t be a believer (Romans 12:3).
 It’s a done deal — “God has distributed” the measure of faith to everyone who’s a believer.
 It’s a gift from God (Ephesians 2:8-9) and every believer starts with the same measure.

 However, it’s clear from the Scriptures that faith can grow.
 For instance, Jesus noted the “little faith” of his disciples on occasion (Luke 12:28 & Matthew 14:28–31), which shows that they could’ve had more faith.
-In 2 Thessalonians 1:3 Paul observed that the faith of the Thessalonian believers was growing.
+In 2 Thessalonians 1:3 Paul observed that the faith of the Thessalonian believers was “growing more and more” and in 2 Corinthians 10:15 he clearly expected the Corinthians’ faith to “continue to grow.”
 Your faith can likewise increase, but it’s dependent on YOU adding the seven qualities relayed in 2 Peter 1:5-7 — goodness, knowledge, self-control, perseverance, godliness, mutual (Christian) affection and love.

 You’ll note that there are seven virtues.
 This is fitting since the number 7 is identified with something being “finished” or “complete” in the Bible.
 Thus, if you are diligent to add these seven qualities to your walk you will be complete as a man or woman of God.
 Praise the Lord!
 You can read more here.